Nat1405/newer-nifty/Nifty/README.rst

 2. Download the latest release of Nifty from `here.<https://github.com/Nat1405/newer-nifty/releases>`
 3. Unpack the .zip or .tar file.
 4. In a terminal change into the unpacked Nifty directory.
 When you type "ls" you should see several files like "Nifty.py, nifsSort.py, etc.".
+You're ready to go!
 5. TODO(nat): add a way to verify the download with an md5.
-5. You're ready to go!
-Launch Nifty by typing "python Nifty.py" or making it executable and typing "./Nifty.py".

 You should see the following directory structure: